 A Cardiologist is a Board-Certified Doctor who treats and diagnoses all conditions and problems of the heart.
 They also diagnose and treat conditions related to blood pressure.
 When searching for a Cardiologist, it is very important that you choose a physician that you feel comfortable with, and are able to easily communicate with.
-Your primary healthcare provider (Internal Medicine or Family Medicine) can facilitate a referral to a cardiologist, and you can also do your due diligence by checking the credentials and practice style of the doctor.
+Your primary healthcare provider (Internal Medicine, Family Medicine, Pediatrics, or OB/GYN) can facilitate a referral to a cardiologist, and you can also do your due diligence by checking the credentials and practice style of the doctor.
 At myDoqter, you have access to patient feedback about doctors, and you can also see the professional recommendations given by other physicians who have witnessed first-hand the expertise and professional competency of your doctor.

 Medical doctors who specialize in Cardiology undergo a strict educational and training curriculum, in order to acquire the level of expertise required to provide you with the highest level of medical care.
 The following illustrates the training requirements of a Cardiologist:

 CARDIO from the Greek word ‘cardio’ for ‘heart’ + LOGY from the Greek word ‘logia’ which means ‘logic’ or ‘the study of’.